tudurom/bsc-thesis/main.typ

 The build verification process undertaken by `gorebuild` is more sophisticated than a mere file comparison—be it byte-by-byte or compare-by-hash.
+Instead, `gorebuild` takes a target triplet
+$(sans("architecture"), sans("operating system"), sans("version"))$,
-Instead, `gorebuild` takes a compiler variant specifier, compiles the bootstrap chain for the host running the verification, and then compiles the specified compiler using the last compiler in the bootstrap chain.
-A compiler variant specifier takes the form of a triplet $(O_t, A_t, V)$, with targeted operating system
+compiles the bootstrap chain for the host running the verification, and then compiles the specified compiler using the last compiler in the bootstrap chain.
-$O_t$, targeted CPU architecture $A_t$, and Go version compiler $V$. $V$ must be at least `1.21.0` for `gorebuild` to run, as that is the first reproducible version of the Go compiler.
+The source code version must be at least `1.21.0`, as that is the first reproducible version of the Go compiler.
+Notably, `gorebuild` builds the bootstrap chain only when running on $(mono("x86-64"), mono("Linux"))$.
+On other systems, it downloads a binary distribution of the minimum required `gc` version required by the target.
+// A compiler variant specifier
+// takes the form of a triplet $(O_t, A_t, V)$, with targeted operating system
+// $O_t$, targeted CPU architecture $A_t$, and Go version compiler $V$. $V$ must
+// be at least `1.21.0` for `gorebuild` to run, as that is the first reproducible
+// version of the Go compiler.

 To better understand the mode of operation, take this example: I have the following two version specifiers:
 #footnote[